Going to an orchard to pick apples is a fun fall activity for kids and families.

-Apple Orchard Field Trip Ideas
+The Best Apple Orchard Field Trip Ideas for Kids and Families

-Apples are typically ripe for the picking from Mid-June to Mid-November depending on the variety of apple.
-The most common varieties are just beginning to ripen at this time of year.
+Visit a pick-your-own apple orchard this fall!
+Use these handy tips and plan to take your entire family or classroom apple picking this harvest.
+Apples are typically ripe for picking from Mid-June to Mid-November, depending on the variety of apples.
+The most common types are just beginning to ripen at this time of year.

 The post is a part of the Get Outside and Connect Series.
 Click on the link to learn more about it.